Down syndrome interesting facts

 Given there were no additional visual cues provided with the words, this points both to successful decoding of language and strong semantic mapping in the mental lexicon.

 Do you have any interesting facts about Down syndrome to share?
-Join the discussion in the comments.
+Send us an email and join the discussion.

 Learn about Down syndrome by reading more from these authors and regular DS bloggers.